Many health care professionals spend time working extended hours and risking their own health.

 - Treat depression

-Health care professionals need the mental strength and resiliency to handle the unique situations they’re experiencing with COVID-19.
+Health care professionals need mental strength and resiliency to handle the unique situations they can experience.
 Keeping intense focus, delivering efficient care and making meaningful connections with patients while being at their best can be extremely challenging.

-While they appreciate the great meaning of their work, particularly in a time like this, clinicians’ ability to disconnect and recharge is even more critical than it is for others when it comes to how they view work environments and feel as employees.
+While they appreciate the great meaning of their work, clinicians’ ability to disconnect and recharge is even more critical than it is for others when it comes to how they view work environments and feel as employees.

 - Healthy workplace for providers helps patients, too